 Here is where your takeoff person or team has control.
 Setting aside errors and omissions, your material takeoff relies on a system of identifying materials, quantifying them and then attaching data to a price schedule.
 This systematic approach, if done right, results in a fair an accurate proposal to move the project forward.

 Construction data management professionals take material takeoff output and put this information into schedules based on valid pricing structures.
 In small-scale projects, estimators might use values based on local suppliers or subcontractors.
 In large building proposals, estimators often use national pricing.
 Takeoff professionals know where to look for quality data to use in a quantity takeoff.

 For the most part, doing a quantity takeoff is a mathematical exercise.
-You extract or extrapolate material figures on the input side.
+You extract or extrapolate material figures on the input side for the takeoff quantities in civil engineering.
 On the output end, you reference your material figures to values.
 This creates a base for a total project estimate which adds in additional costs for labor, equipment and overhead.

 You’ll hear the term “quantify” used in material takeoff discussion.
 This is the name for identifying quantities of material being estimated.
 It might be the quantity of cut and fill required for earthworks.
 Or, it might be the quantity of pipe, steel or lumber necessary to complete a structure.

 Quantity surveyors or material takeoff professionals have a special challenge.
 They have to turn two-dimensional plans into three-dimensional images to quantify them.
 Accurate quantity takeoffs come from both the two-dimensional and three-dimensional worlds.